rosspetukhov/ShippingPrescriptiveAnalytics/README.md

 # Shipping Prescriptive Analytics
-Prescriptive analytics example for shipping lanes based on a real-life busines case (in progress)

 In logistics, a route between point A (factory, distribution centre, etc) and point B (customer) can be called a shipping lane.
 For large buiness, there can be many shipment origins and destinations that may result 100,000+ potential routes.